Skip to main content

 export default SimpleFormControl;

-2. const [name, setName] = useState('');: We initialize a state variable name to an empty string.
-This will hold the value of our input field.
+1. const [name, setName] = useState('');: Initialize a state variable name to store the input's value.
+Start with an empty string.

 import React, { useState } from 'react';